When Investing in Real Estate, It is Not an Emotional Decision Such as When You Purchase your Home Where You Plan on Living

 It is always better to control the emotions when making the decisions related to investing in real estate.
 Obviously, rational thinking is better than the emotional thinking when it comes to actions related to money.
-If you put emotions first when dealing with financial matters, the potential of losing money increases particularly during the hard times.
+If you put emotions first when dealing with financial matters such as hard money loans, the potential of losing money increases, particularly during the hard times.
 Therefore, as an investor, you should be able to recognize the behaviors that trigger your emotions related to investing.

 Urge to Follow the Crowd